itzCozi/tinybones/README.md

 1. Set up the CLI tool: `pnpm setup-cli`
 2. Use it to manage your blog:
-   - Create a new blog post: `pnpm tb create new-post`
+   - Create a new blog post: `tinybones create new-post`
-   - Create a new project: `pnpm tb create new-project`
+   - Create a new project: `tinybones create new-project`
-   - List all posts: `pnpm tb list posts`
+   - List all posts: `tinybones list posts`
-   - List all projects: `pnpm tb list projects`
+   - List all projects: `tinybones list projects`
-   - Update template: `pnpm tb update`
+   - Update template: `tinybones update`

 For more details, see the [CLI documentation](./scripts/tinybones-cli/README.md).